sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 };
 ~~~

 If you want to click a link and make sure the background is white, you can hide the HTML and then click the link.
-At the moment we use Selenium as backend and then you cannot click on hidden links.
-But you can use JavaScript:

 ~~~javascript
 module.exports = async function(context, commands) {
     await commands.measure.start('https://www.sitespeed.io');